MARA CEO, CFO, Counsel All Sell Shares on Same Day

 The Rhythm

-This was not a one-off.
+This wasn't a one-off.
 On March 17, the same playbook ran: Thiel sold 27,505 shares at $9.18 ($252K) and Khan sold 16,000 shares at $9.18 ($147K).
-The share counts are identical to their April sales.
-That kind of precision suggests programmatic selling, likely a 10b5-1 plan where executives pre-set sales on a schedule.
-But 10b5-1 plans are adopted when executives want to sell, and the plans themselves are a signal.
-All three executives chose to put liquidation programs in place, and all three appear to be running them simultaneously.
+The share counts match their April sales exactly.
+That precision points to programmatic selling — likely a 10b5-1 plan, where executives pre-set sales on a schedule.
+But 10b5-1 plans are adopted when executives want to sell.
+The plans themselves are a signal.
+All three chose to set up liquidation programs, and all three appear to be running them at once.

 The April sales hit at prices 27% to 56% higher than the February and March transactions.
 The C-suite, in other words, kept selling through a rally that carried the stock from roughly $7.50 to nearly $12.
-They did not pause, did not adjust, did not buy.
-The 90-day ledger reads $1.54 million out, zero in.
+They didn't pause.
+They didn't adjust.
+They didn't buy.
+The 90-day ledger: $1.54 million out, zero in.

 Grants First, Sales Second

 Context matters.
-On February 20, all three executives received substantial equity grants: Thiel got 752,093 shares, Khan received 494,798 shares (plus a separate 509,119-share grant on February 18), and Nowaid received 197,919 shares.
+On February 20, all three executives received large equity grants: Thiel got 752,093 shares, Khan received 494,798 shares (plus a separate 509,119-share grant on February 18), and Nowaid received 197,919 shares.
 The April sales look small against those grant sizes.
 Thiel sold 27,505 shares out of a fresh 752K-share award.
-On April 1, all three also had tax-withholding dispositions tied to vesting, which are automatic and involuntary.
+On April 1, all three also had tax-withholding dispositions tied to vesting — automatic and involuntary.

-So the open-market sales represent a deliberate choice to liquidate on top of the mandatory tax withholdings.
-The grants dilute existing shareholders; the sales convert that dilution into executive cash.
-This is the standard compensation cycle at growth companies, but the coordination and the timing into strength still carry information.
+So the open-market sales were a deliberate choice to liquidate on top of the mandatory tax withholdings.
+The grants dilute existing shareholders.
+The sales convert that dilution into executive cash.
+This is standard compensation at growth companies.
+But the coordination and the timing into strength still tell you something.

 The Business Behind the Selling

 MARA reported trailing twelve-month revenue of $910 million, down 5.6% year-over-year, with a 48% gross margin and negative free cash flow of $401 million.
-That cash burn sits at the center of the bull-bear debate.
+That cash burn is the core of the bull-bear debate.
 Revenue is contracting.
-The company is spending far more than it earns.
-And the earnings trajectory has been chaotic: Q3 delivered a surprise profit of $1.94 per share against an expected $0.28 loss, then Q4 swung to a $1.58 loss versus a $0.72 estimate.
+The company spends far more than it earns.
+And the earnings trajectory has been erratic: Q3 delivered a surprise profit of $1.94 per share against an expected $0.28 loss.
+Then Q4 swung to a $1.58 loss versus a $0.72 estimate.
 Bitcoin mining economics do that.
-The commodity underneath the business model is volatile, and so are the financials that sit on top of it.
+The commodity underneath the business is volatile, and so are the financials on top of it.

 The company filed an 8-K on March 26 under Item 8.01 (Other Events), a catch-all disclosure category.
-Meanwhile, short interest recently fell to 39.48%, which is still extraordinarily high.
+Short interest recently fell to 39.48% — still extraordinarily high.
 Nearly four out of every ten tradable shares are being bet against.
-The shorts have conviction, and the recent decline in short interest may reflect covering into the rally rather than any fundamental change of heart.
+The shorts have conviction.
+The recent decline in short interest likely reflects covering into the rally, not any change of thesis.

 What the Tape Says vs. What the Filings Say

-At $11.64 with a $4.43 billion market cap, MARA trades at a significant discount to the mean analyst target of $16.43.
+At $11.64 with a $4.43 billion market cap, MARA trades well below the mean analyst target of $16.43.
 That gap might look like opportunity.
-But analyst targets on bitcoin-adjacent names are notoriously reflexive: they rise when bitcoin rises and fall when it falls, offering less independent signal than they do for, say, a consumer staples company.
+But analyst targets on bitcoin-adjacent names are reflexive — they rise when bitcoin rises and fall when it falls.
+They offer less independent signal than they would for, say, a consumer staples company.

 The more grounded signal is in the filings.
-Three executives, selling in lockstep, two months running, into a rally, with no offsetting purchases anywhere in the 90-day window.
-The amounts are modest in isolation.
-But the pattern is not: this is a C-suite that has structured its compensation to generate regular cash exits from the stock.
+Three executives sold in lockstep, two months running, into a rally, with no offsetting purchases anywhere in the 90-day window.
+The dollar amounts are small in isolation.
+The pattern is not.
+This is a C-suite that has structured its compensation to generate regular cash exits from the stock.
 Against $401 million in negative free cash flow and nearly 40% short interest, that posture leans cautious.

-The next earnings report will test whether the AI data center narrative the company has been promoting translates into revenue diversification or remains aspirational.
+The next earnings report will test whether the AI data center narrative the company has been promoting turns into actual revenue diversification — or stays a pitch deck line.
 Until then, the people running the company are the ones taking chips off the table.

 Run the free MARA Holdings, Inc. deep-dive →